 Majors and minors offer flexibility

-Our courses are taught by physicists holding doctoral degrees.
-While most of our faculty are also actively engaged in specialty research, the Department of Physics is proud of its focus on teaching.
+The required physics courses in the majors are regularly taught by physicists holding doctoral degrees.
+While most of our faculty are also actively engaged in research, the Department of Physics is proud of its focus on educating its students.
+And because we are engaged in research, the latest discoveries in physics and astrophysics may be brought into the classroom, and our majors can participate in research activities.

-Most physics labs are taken separately from their partnering lecture course but ideally in the same semester.
-Lab curricula help students understand the lecture material and develop practical skills—particularly important for physics majors.
-Typically, lab sections are overseen by an assigned teaching assistant.
+The introductory physics labs are taken separately from their partnering lecture course, but ideally in the same semester.
+Lab curricula help students understand the lecture material and develop practical and teamwork skills — important for physics majors.
+Typically, lab sections are overseen by an assigned graduate teaching assistant.
+Majors also engage in advanced laboratory experiences, taught by Ph.D. faculty, in their junior and senior years.

 Outside the classroom

-Students considering graduate work in physics are strongly encouraged to become involved in experiences outside the classroom.
-This might include independent study, research with a faculty member, or work in the accelerator lab or electronics shop.
+All majors, particularly those considering graduate work in physics or astrophysics, are strongly encouraged to become involved in experiences outside the classroom.
+This might include independent study and/or research with a faculty member, or work in the particle accelerator lab or electronics shop.
 Students should meet with the department’s undergraduate advisor to explore these and other opportunities.

 High school preparation